TomSpencerLondon/Refactoring/README.md

 ![image](https://user-images.githubusercontent.com/27693622/229783085-d7997766-a43e-4597-9ffa-3e3bbd754899.png)

 We have now centralised the switch statement in the createOperation function.
 The factory function encapsulates everything and the rest of the application depends on abstractions.
+Now we don't use concrete instances.
+The only place we see concrete instances is inside the factory function.